sot1986/nuxt-precognition/README.md

   })
 })
 ```
-If you don't like hooking on every requests, you can create you custom eventHandler by `definePrecognitiveEventHandler.create` factory function.
+If you don't like hooking on every request, you can create your custom eventHandler by `definePrecognitiveEventHandler.create` factory function.

 Make your validation logic inside the `onRequest` handler of the `definePrecognitiveEventHandler`.